assist-iot/assist-iot-documentation/docs/source/verticals/cybersecurity/cybersecurity_monitoring_enabler.rst

     workflows, helping  security analysts collaborate around a security incident, providing alert, case, observable and other techniques used to increase the flexibility to the automated security process.

+- **Threat intelligence**

+    Cortex, with MISP allows security analysts and threat hunters to analyze and enrich observables (IP addresses, hashes, domains, etc) collected with the SIEM.

 ***************
 User guide
 ***************